On tensor products of positive representations of split real quantum Borel subalgebra $U_{q\tilde{q}}(b_R)$: GNS representation of

 is a unitary transformation.
 Finally note that the transformation $\Psi$ is essentially the inverse transpose of $\Phi$ (interchanging the role of $p_i$'s and $v_i$'s), hence it is consistent with the choice of paths as established in \cite{Ip2}.
 Similarly we have a generalized transformation for the doubly-laced case given by ratios of 6 quantum dilogarithms followed by a linear transformation, which is again the inverse transpose of the transformation found in \cite{Ip3}. \end{proof}

 With the procedure above, we can construct the GNS representation $\cP_{GNS}$ for $\cU_{q\til{q}}(\fb_\R)$ of arbitrary type (using Proposition \ref{nonsimple_rel2} etc.).
-In particular, $\cP_{GNS}$ is irreducible, and satisfies all properties required for a positive representation (positivity and transcendental relations \eqref{transdef}), hence this gives us another family of irreducible positive representations for $\cU_{q\til{q}}(\fb_\R)$.
-From the expression of $\Psi$, which is essentially the inverse transpose of $\Phi$, we have \begin{Thm} The expressions of $\be_i$ obtained from the GNS construction (after twisting) is precisely the positive representations with all the terms $[X]e(-2p_Y)$ replaced by $[Y]e(-2p_X)$ (cf. Definition \ref{usul}).
+In particular, $\cP_{GNS}$ satisfies all properties of a positive representation (positivity and transcendental relations \eqref{transdef}), hence this gives us another family of positive representations for $\cU_{q\til{q}}(\fb_\R)$.
+From the expression of $\Psi$, which is essentially the inverse transpose of $\Phi$, we have

+\begin{Thm} The expressions of $\be_i$ obtained from the GNS construction (after twisting) is precisely the positive representations with all the terms $[X]e(-2p_Y)$ replaced by $[Y]e(-2p_X)$ (cf. Definition \ref{usul}).
 The action of $K_i$ is simply obtained from a linear change of variables by the Lusztig's isomorphism corresponding to reflections by simple roots. \end{Thm}